The repairer spears his modified ‘food’ and raises to eye level for closer inspection. Is it supposed to be chicken or beef, he wonders.

 “That’s a terrible story daddy, will there be no job, no future for me?”

-“Oh that’s to replace someone like me — once you get old enough, you’ll be stored in suspended animation until they call upon you to serve them.”
+“Oh that’s to replace someone like me. — when you get old enough, they will store you in suspended animation until they call upon you to serve them.”

 “Ewwww.
 That is an icky way to live,” his daughter repulsed says while scrunching her pretty cherub face.

 Well dear - it’s better than the boneyard, he sighs as he pulls the covers up to her chin.
 That’s where the other 92% of the world’s population disappeared into.

 In the dark room, He sits with her as she falls asleep.